Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Shallow-Water Equations

-\textbf{Prediction Error.} Since our goal here is to access how well the ESN is able to learn the dynamics of the shallow-water equations, we do not concentrate on predicting any particular trajectory.
-Instead, we use the $L^2$ error averaged over the whole set of testing trajectories as a measure of prediction utility.
+\textbf{Prediction Error.} {\colb Since our goal here is to assess how well the ESN is able to learn the dynamics of the shallow-water equations, we measure the performance of the ESN by computing $J$ testing trajectories and use the $L^2$ error averaged over the whole set of testing trajectories as a measure of prediction utility.
 We compute averaged $L^2$ errors for each testing dataset in Table \ref{test} separately.
-Thus, for the set of trajectories in each $\text{TEST}_j$ (with $j=0,\ldots,8$) we compute $L^2$ errors between the "true" and "prediction" trajectory with the same initial conditions
+In addition, we also plot selected solution snapshots.} Thus, for the set of trajectories in each $\text{TEST}_j$ we compute $L^2$ errors between the "true" and "prediction" trajectory with the same initial conditions

 where $i=1,\ldots,J$ denotes the trajectory index.
 Here $< \cdot>$ denotes averaging over the time interval for prediction.
 We then define the prediction error as